surendar07/soda-machine/README.md

-To install the soda machine application, run the following commands:
+To install the soda machine application and to run the applications, please follow below steps:

 git clone https://github.com/surendar07/soda-machine.git